diablo-immortal/diablo-auto-fish/README.md

 - While the game is running, switch out to the folder that contains `fishing.py`, double-click to open;
 - Choose fish type and location, and click Auto Fishing.
 - To stop, switch out and click Stop Fishing.
+- When Auto Fishing, it checks your bag in the end of every fishing cycle (20 fishes) and performs Auto Salvage if bag capacity is below the set percent.
+- Auto Fishing in the map Frozen Tundra is not tested yet.

 ## For Mac Users using sideloadly to run Diablo Immortal on M1/M2 Macs: